 - Customers may sign in to public workstations with their own Durham County Library card or their own Durham County Library Computer Use card.
 A PIN number is required to sign in to a public workstation.
 Computer Use cards are available at any Durham County Library to both residents and non-residents of Durham County, regardless of age.

 - The library staff may limit individual computer use time as demand necessitates.

 - Customers who do not have their Durham County Library card, Computer Use card or PIN number must provide a photo ID to library staff to receive assistance.
 Library card numbers will not be given to customers, but library cards may be replaced for a $1.00 fee.

 - Customers are responsible for all printing costs.

 Computer Use by Minors

 The Durham County Library cannot assure privacy or security and assumes no responsibility for any damages, direct or indirect, that may occur from the use of its electronic resources.
-Use of the Durham County Library’s computers for purposes contrary to state or federal laws or in a manner that violates Durham County Library’s Courteous Conduct Policy will not be allowed.
+Use of the Durham County Library’s computers or wifi for purposes contrary to state or federal laws or in a manner that violates Durham County Library’s Courteous Conduct Policy will not be allowed.
 Such violations may include, but are not limited to: